 How many hours will you work as a D or MD?

-The upshot of all this, according to Michel, is that investment banks are far more egalitarian places than people assume.
+Although banks are hierarchical, Michel says they can also be fairly egalitarian.
+If you perform well, you can progress through the hierarchy (at least to VP level) fairly quickly.
 In IBD, she says most people actually do get promoted up to the next level.
 This makes banks less competitive places than people expect.
 Power differentials are minimized and everyone (according to Michel) works for common purpose.
-Unfortunately, she also concludes that this leads to overwork and burnout.
+Unfortunately, she also concludes that this can lead to overwork and burnout.